hugros-93/chatgpt-analytics/README.md

 ![Screenshot](image.png "Screenshot")

 ## Installation 💾
-- Clone the repository.
+- Clone the repository
-- Create a ChatGPT account and an API key.
+- Create a `venv` using the `requirements.txt`.
-- Add a text file `API_KEY.txt` in the root folder with your ChatGPT API key.
+- Create a ChatGPT account and an API key, and add a text file `API_KEY.txt` in the root folder with your ChatGPT API key.
 - Run the dashboard in command line: `> python dashboard.py`.
 - Open local host `http://127.0.0.1:8050` in navigator to access the dashboard.